daviddalpiaz/r4sl/20-resampling.md

 ISL discusses the bootstrap, which is another resampling method.
 However, it is less relevant to the statistical learning tasks we will encounter.
 It could be used to replace cross-validation, but encounters significantly more computation.

 It could be more useful if we were to attempt to calculate the bias and variance of a prediction (estimate) without access to the data generating process.
 Return to the bias-variance tradeoff chapter and think about how the bootstrap could be used to obtain estimates of bias and variance with a single dataset, instead of repeated simulated datasets.

+## Which $K$?

+- TODO: LOO vs 5 vs 10
+- TODO: bias and variance

+## Summary

+- TODO: using cross validation for: tuning, error estimation

 ## External Links